zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/columnmapping-does-not-match.md

 ### Cause

-- You didn't provided any ColumnMappings, there is more column in the source than in the destination.
+- You didn't provided any ColumnMappings, there is more columns in the source than in the destination.
 - You provided an invalid column name for the source.
 - You provided an invalid column name for the destination.